Blondemonk/Blondemonk/README.md

 ### Welcome / Bienvenue! 👋

-I'm Mark, a Software Developer and Product Owner, and I love making things that help people or exploring cool new ideas 😄
+I'm Mark, a Software Developer and Founder of Cover Drive Cricket, and I love making things that help people or exploring cool new ideas 😄

-I have 6 years' experience working at an edtech startup, during which time I held multiple responsibilities as teams grew.
-I'm currently looking for a new role, so please get in touch if you're reading this!

 Aside from technology, I'm an enthusiastic sports player; I've represented Great Britain in 19 international floorball matches :gb:, I play cricket :cricket_game: and field hockey :field_hockey: for local clubs, and I've also dabbled in football :soccer:, tennis :tennis:, rugby :rugby_football:, ice hockey :ice_hockey: and more!